polterguy/polterguy.github.io/dashboard/chatbot-wizard/index.md

 ![Scraping your website to create an AI chatbot](/assets/images/chatbot-wizard-scrape-website.jpeg)

+If you provide a sub-URL such as for instance `foo.com/blogs`, the scraper will only scrape pages beneath `/blogs`.
+This allows you to scrape an explicitly defined sub-portion of your website, and such have some control over which pages are being scraped.

-When the process is done, it will resemble the following.
+When the process is done, Magic will show you an embed dialog allowing you to copy the JavaScript inclusion script required to embed your chatbot on your site.

 ![Chatbot Wizard is done with scraping a website](/assets/images/chatbot-wizard-after-scraping.jpeg)